How to Renew Pennsylvania Medicaid

 Pennsylvania used its pink envelope outreach and the COMPASS digital reminder system to reach as many enrollees as possible during the unwinding period.
 Per KFF tracking, Pennsylvania's disenrollment rate during unwinding was within the national range — a significant portion of disenrollments were for procedural reasons (failure to return renewal paperwork) rather than income ineligibility.

-If you lost coverage during the 2023–2024 unwinding period and believe you were still eligible, you can reapply through COMPASS at any time.
+If you lost coverage during the 2023-2024 unwinding period and believe you were still eligible, you can reapply through COMPASS at any time — eligibility is based on current circumstances, and coverage can begin as early as the month you apply.

 Step-by-step: completing your Pennsylvania Medical Assistance renewal